joerivanveen/each-domain-a-page/readme.txt

 == Description ==

-(A paid version is available for multisite installations, where each subsite administrator can create their own landingpages.
-Contact me if you’re interested.)
+(A paid version is available for multisite installations, where each subsite administrator can create their own landingpages: Multisite Landingpages.)

 Easily manage a large number of landing pages or one-page websites from a single Wordpress site.